evy0311/lat-5591-hackintosh/README.md

 - Touchpad (with all gestures)
 - WiFi and Bluetooth (with Broadcom WiFi/Bluetooth card)
 - Dell D3100 USB 3.0 Dock (all ports)

+## More Information
+The laptop I am specifically using is the Dell Latitude 5591 with the follows specsifications.
+##### Specs:
+- Model: Dell Latitude 5591
+- BIOS: 1.11.0
+- CPU:
+- GPU:
+- RAM:
+- Display:
+- Storage:
+- Lan:
+- Wireless:
+- Bootlaoder:

+Your mileage may vary when installing macOS on your 5591, since these units could be configured with many different options from the factory.
+Thankfully, the general configuration is mostly the same.
+If you have any questions regarding your specific case or need help in general, feel free to contact me via email at <evy0311@gmail.com>.

 ## Creating the USB Installer
 Since I don't have access to a legitimate Mac, I needed to be able to create a vanilla macOS installer.
 This guide (and many others) used to inform users to create a USB installer for a macOS Distro such as Niresh.
 While this may work just fine for then creating a vanilla macOS installer, distro's can be (and are) very shady.
 They come preloaded with a bunch of extra junk that is not needed, and just overall are *highly* advised against being used.
 Follow the steps below to figure out how to create a REAL macOS Mojave Vanilla installer without having access to a real Mac.